uselessai/person-reidentification/README.md

 | ------------------ | ----------------- | -------------- | ------------- | -------- | -------- |
 | stylegan3-editing  | 39466             | 732            | 3d 03h 16m    | 240.000  | Titan RTX|

-**Tabla 5**: Technical data of the training of the model for artificial image generation.
+**Table**: Technical data of the training of the model for artificial image generation.

 To measure the performance of the model during training, three different loss functions were used: Perceptual Similarity Metric (LPIPS), L2, and Momentum Contrast(MOCO).
 During the training he loss functions fluctuate in different epochs.
 This may be due to the fact that this architecture is designed to work with simpler databases, such as faces, where images are not as complex as a full body of a person in different poses.